Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- In 27 games this season (26.0%), Harris II has picked up an RBI, and in 10 of those games (9.6%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Harris II has an RBI in 27 of 105 games this season, with multiple RBI in 10 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.